DeePBluE666/DeePBluE666.github.io/_publications/Vertical Federated Machine Learning.md

 '

 date: Aug 12, 2019
-venue: 'he 1st International Workshop on Federated Machine Learning for User Privacy and Data Confidentiality (FML-19) in conjunction with the 28th International Joint Conference on Artificial Intelligence (IJCAI-19)'
+venue: 'The 1st International Workshop on Federated Machine Learning for User Privacy and Data Confidentiality (FML-19) in conjunction with the 28th International Joint Conference on Artificial Intelligence (IJCAI-19)'

 ---